Virus288/Nest-sample-project/README.md

 # Nest.js - sample project

-This project is a simple node.js template built with typescript, with dependency injection integrated.
-Its extremally simple and includes only the most necessary packages to make your work faster.
-This template uses ESM.
-Keep this in mind while working on this project.
-For some reason, people do not know what esm is.
+This project is a sample nest.js project, built to learn it.
+Its buggy and not finished and might never be.
+This is just a sample

 > [!Warning].
 > This package uses extremely strict eslint, which I modified to my needs.
 Please take a look and modify it however you like.
 My style of writing code might not be for you.